Compare

 - HubSpot is a marketing-led customer platform that bundles Marketing, Sales, Service, Content, Operations, Commerce, and Data Hubs on a shared Smart CRM.
 Service Hub is widely viewed as the thinnest of the Hubs. source

 - Both Hydra and HubSpot ship native MCP servers.
-HubSpot's remote MCP server went generally available after a public beta that launched September 1, 2025, and exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects as separate standard objects. source, source Hydra's MCP server went live on 2026-04-23 and exposes the full universal object model — support threads, CRM records, opportunities, flows, and mini-apps — through one schema.
+HubSpot's remote MCP server is generally available and exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects as separate standard objects. source Hydra's MCP server exposes the full universal object model (support threads, CRM records, opportunities, flows, mini-apps) through one schema.

 - Verdict: If you need deep marketing automation, email nurtures, and landing-page hosting, HubSpot is the right platform and Hydra explicitly does not compete.
-If Service Hub is the Hub you lean on hardest and it's the one that keeps running out of depth — Hydra is built for that.
+If inbound support and lead qualification is the work you lean on hardest and Service Hub keeps running out of depth, Hydra is built for that.

 Side-by-side: features